Jean‐Philippe Bastard

 About Jean‐Philippe Bastard

 Jean‐Philippe Bastard is a scholar working on Endocrine and Autonomic Systems, Physiology and Nephrology, having authored 38 papers that have together received 1.4k indexed citations.
-Recurring topics across this work include Adipokines, Inflammation, and Metabolic Diseases (17 papers), Adipose Tissue and Metabolism (10 papers) and Regulation of Appetite and Obesity (5 papers).
+Recurring topics across this work include Adipokines, Inflammation, and Metabolic Diseases (17 papers), Adipose Tissue and Metabolism (10 papers), Regulation of Appetite and Obesity (5 papers), Diabetes, Cardiovascular Risks, and Lipoproteins (4 papers), Diet and metabolism studies (3 papers), Protease and Inhibitor Mechanisms (3 papers), Fatty Acid Research and Health (3 papers) and Blood properties and coagulation (2 papers).
 The work is most often cited by research in Endocrine and Autonomic Systems (143 citations), Physiology (509 citations) and Endocrinology, Diabetes and Metabolism (284 citations).
 Jean‐Philippe Bastard has collaborated with scholars based in France, Canada and United States.
 Frequent co-authors include Hubert Vidal, Martine Laville, Rémi Rabasa‐Lhoret, Soraya Fellahi, Karine Clément, Emmanuel Chevillotte, Jennifer Rieusset, Bernard Hainque, Arnaud Basdevant and Laurence Piéroni.
-Their work appears in journals such as PLoS ONE, American Journal of Clinical Nutrition and The Journal of Clinical Endocrinology & Metabolism.
+Their work appears in journals such as The Journal of Clinical Endocrinology & Metabolism, Diabetes/Metabolism Research and Reviews, Diabetes & Metabolism, Journal of Hypertension and Journal of Clinical Medicine.

 Rankless uses publication and citation data sourced from OpenAlex, an open and comprehensive bibliographic database.
 While OpenAlex provides broad and valuable coverage of the global research landscape, it—like all bibliographic datasets—has inherent limitations.
 These include incomplete records, variations in author disambiguation, differences in journal indexing, and delays in data updates.
 As a result, some metrics and network relationships displayed in Rankless may not fully capture the entirety of a scholar's output or impact.